Deadlineem/Multi-Stat/README.md

     Minestat -Address localhost -Port 19132 -Protocol BecrockRaknet -Timeout 1

+NOTE: It is recommended that after installing minestat, you change the powershell file to the one provided in Multi-Stat.
+To do so, go to

+        C:\Program Files\WindowsPowerShell\Modules\MineStat\<version>
+and replacing the MineStat.psm1 with ours.

 If you are planning to host MineStat on a shared webhost, make sure that the provider allows outbound sockets.